birth-outcomes/birth_outcomes_summary/our_study/design_plan.md

 <mark>first, just start with trying to give a clear explanation of how you would do it with instrumental variable methods</mark>

-## Things to explore

-* Other causal methodologies could use
-* Designs of target trial
-* Building up a full DAG

-## Overall aim

-Using live labour data to predict who is likely to require caessarean, and reduce adverse effects for mother and baby.
-Combining data from fetus, parent, and CTG.
-Involves combining (a) risk factors during pregnancy, with (b) live risk factors during labour.
-Outcome of "X chance" of adverse outcome if don't go for caessarean or assisted delivery.
-Decision currently based on experience.
-Want some more objective evidence that can given women to help them understand and base risks on.

-## Target trial

-This can help guide study design (in general, and also specifically, like the appropriate causal estimand).

-Target trial idea...
-* Mother has particular combination of risk factors (e.g. gestational age, FHR concerns)
-* Within those groups, randomise to receive caesarean or not?
-* Or randomise to receive earlier or later?

 ## Rough ideas

-On the surface, you may assume we just want to predict outcomes, but (a) we're interested in causal relationships - hence why we're so concerned by the treatment paradox, and (b) the application of making treatment decisions requires understanding of counterfactuals.

 To **demonstrate existence of the treatment paradox** (by comparison to models that are causal), and to allow comparability to other studies:
 * **Prediction model (association)** - can we predict HIE